 Under the Vanderbilt License Agreement, we paid an upfront fee of \$13.0 million.
 We are also obligated to pay Vanderbilt tiered royalties at midsingle-digit percentages on net sales of royalty-bearing products, which are payable on a country-by-country and product-by-product basis until the later of expiration of the last to expire valid claim covering composition of matter in the licensed patents and the tenth anniversary of the first commercial sale of such product in such country.
 Under the Vanderbilt License Agreement, the royalty payments are subject to reductions on a country-by-country basis for the lack of patent coverage, generic entry and payment obligations for third-party licenses.
 In addition, we are obligated to pay Vanderbilt a low-double-digit percentage of sublicense income we receive for sublicenses entered into before the achievement of a specified event.
-We also agreed to pay Vanderbilt payments of up to \$42.0 million upon achievement of specified development milestone events and up to \$380.0 million upon achievement of specified commercial milestone events.
+We also agreed to pay Vanderbilt payments of up to \$42.4 million upon achievement of specified development milestone events for NMRA 266, up to \$42.0 million upon achievement of specified development milestone events for products other than NMRA-266, and up to \$380.0 million upon achievement of specified commercial milestone events, but in no event will our total milestone payments to Vanderbilt exceed \$422.4 million.
 As of June 30, 2023, no contingent consideration related to the milestones, royalty or other payment (other than the upfront payment described above) has become payable to Vanderbilt pursuant to the Vanderbilt License Agreement.